Visit Value | Winnipeg

 I went to The Forks Market, and wandered around the shops.
 I went to the arcade they have and played 2 games of Addam’s Family pinball, which I wasn’t very good at (it’s been a while since I played pinball).
 For lunch I got a pulled pork sandwich from Wienerpeg, and a cookie butter cookie sandwich from Jenna Rae Cakes.
 Both were great.
 There’s also has a lookout spot on the 6th floor so I went up for some views of the rivers and the city.

 This day was actually quite hot.
-As I was walking back toward downtown I started feeling some stroke coming on.
+As I was walking back toward downtown I started feeling some heat stroke coming on.
 I’d been drinking water (brought a refillable bottle), but I decided it would be best to go back to my hotel for a couple hours to cool down.
 After that I made my way over to The Exchange District.
 This is an area close to downtown that has a variety of historic buildings, some of the highest concentration of them in the country.
 Many of them are down in the Beaux Arts Style, which is also known as Chicago Style.

 I was at The Exchange District around 5pm when it most stores and restaurants were closing, except one.
 Into The Music is a new and used music store with records, CDs, tapes (yes) and DVDs.
 I was mostly there just browsing for fun with no plans to buy anything.
 That is until I went to the DVD section and found a Kate Bush 2-disc DVD with interviews and live performances of some of her song .
 I went down the rabbithole of Kate Bush’s music about 10 years ago, and became a big fan.
 While I didn’t expect to be buying a DVD in Winnipeg before this trip that’s what happened.